allegro/blog/_posts/2022-08-29-azure-cosmosdb-case-study.md

 ### Serverless

 The last mode is serverless.
-It works very simply - at the end of the month, we pay for the exact amount of RUs that we have consumed.
+It's rather straightforward - at the end of the month, we pay for the exact amount of RUs that we have consumed.
 No need to declare anything, no need to scale.
 A million RUs cost around 25 euro cents.
 This may sound tempting.
 We can calculate how much it costs to process a million records, estimate how many millions do we process during a month, and when we put it together, it may look like the final price is not even very high.

 ![](/img/articles/2022-08-29-azure-cosmosdb-case-study/img04.png)